Ben Bredeson

-Ben Bredeson (born February 20, 1998) is an American football guard for the New York Giants of the National Football League (NFL).
-He played college football at Michigan.
-Bredeson attended Arrowhead High School, where he was named the Gatorade High School Player of the Year in the state of Wisconsin and received first-team All-American honours by MaxPreps and USA Today.
+Ben Bredeson (born February 20, 1998) is an American professional football guard for the Tampa Bay Buccaneers of the National Football League (NFL).
+He was an All-American playing college football for the Michigan Wolverines, and drafted by the Ravens in the 2020 NFL draft.
+Bredeson attended Arrowhead High School, winning Wisconsin Gatorade Player of the Year and receiving All-American honors by MaxPreps and USA Today.